[For University Faculty and Staff] 2026 SD Joint Training Program

 Guidance (Pre-briefing)

-First of all, feel free to participate in the guidance and listen to the explanation of the program.
+First, feel free to participate in the guidance and listen to the explanation of the program.

 Please participate in one of the dates.